bank8426/calendly-clone-next/README.md

 )
 ```

-- `asChild` - is a `prop` that make React render `child` component with defined classes from `parent` component without render `parent` component.
-In this project it use to render `Link` component with defined classes from `Button` component.
+- `asChild` - is a `prop` that makes React render `child` component with defined classes from `parent` component without rendering `parent` component.
+In this project, it uses to render `Link` component with defined classes from the `Button` component.

 ```js
 //Example